2016 BLAVATNIK REGIONAL AWARDS

 - Hold a doctoral degree (PhD, DPhil, MD, DDS, DVM, etc.).

-- Currently hold a postdoctoral position at an academic or research institution located in New York, New Jersey, or Connecticut.
+- Hold a postdoctoral position at an academic or research institution located in New York, New Jersey, or Connecticut.

-- Have made significant research contributions to disciplines within Life Sciences, Physical Sciences & Engineering, and Chemistry.
+- Currently conduct research in one of the disciplinary categories in Life Sciences, Physical Sciences & Engineering, and Chemistry.

-The Blavatnik Awards for Young Scientists welcomes nominations of candidates from underrepresented groups in science and engineering.
+Previously nominated individuals who were not selected as winners or finalists of the Blavatnik Awards may be nominated again.
+The Blavatnik Awards welcomes nominations from underrepresented groups in science and engineering.

 Nominees and their work will be evaluated according to the following criteria: